-It is interesting here to note how the tinty and blarey loud-speaker of 1925 has made way for the softer-sounding radio which we are accustomed to today; but as the years roll by our jangled nerves, already saturated with noise, will demand still less volume and still softer, quieter radio sets will be the order of the day.
+It is interesting here to note how the tinny and blarey loud-speaker of 1925 has made way for the softer-sounding radio which we are accustomed to today; but as the years roll by our jangled nerves, already saturated with noise, will demand still less volume and still softer, quieter radio sets will be the order of the day.
 But we will not stop there because even a medium-loud radio set if softened down by all the requirements of available technique, will still disturb people in the same house or in the same apartment.
 For this reason I believe that the personalized radio set will be preferred by many in 1950.
 People will wish to listen to their radio sets and enjoy the television program without annoying or disturbing people in the same room or adjoining room.
 The solution of the problem is to equip the future radio receivers with a 2-way switch so the sound will issue as usual if wanted.
 Then if necessary, the set can be silenced for everyone in the room, apartment or house by turning the switch.
 A simple attachment that plugs into the set can be strapped to your wrist, with the astonishing result that you and you alone will hear all of the sounds, without disturbing anyone 3 feet from you.

 In 1926 when I invented the instrument known as the "Osophone"

 In 1926 when I invented the instrument known as the "Osophone" In 1926 when I invented the instrument known as the "Osophone" (the forerunner of all present-day bone-conduction hearing-aids) I noticed that it was possible for the osophone when pressing it against any bone of the human body, to transmit sounds clearly to the auditory system.
-It was interesting to note that while a loud volume could thus be transmitted to the ear a person standing, alongside of you could hardly hear anything at all.
-Therefore, by attaching a powerful resonator to the wrist you will be enabled. to hear your fevorite program in a personalized memory of the program is a personalized memory of the second by attaching a powerful resonator to the wrist you will be enabled to hear your favorite program in a personalized manner not pos-sible today.
-Incidentally, the vibration thus imparted to the bone structure gives a delightful sensation, similar to mechanical vibra-tors which have been in vogue for many years.
-The personalized wrist-listening device will be a great boon to hospitals, where patients can listen to radio programs to their heart's content with-out disturbing others who wish quiet.
+It was interesting to note that while a loud volume could thus be transmitted to the ear a person standing alongside of you could hardly hear anything at all.
+Therefore, by attaching a powerful resonator to the wrist you will be enabled to hear your favorite program in a personalized manner not possible today.
+Incidentally, the vibration thus imparted to the bone structure gives a delightful sensation, similar to mechanical vibrators which have been in vogue for many years.
+The personalized wrist-listening device will be a great boon to hospitals, where patients can listen to radio programs to their heart's content without disturbing others who wish quiet.